Overview

 - Vaccination is the best way to prevent pneumococcal infection.

-- There are two types of pneumococcal vaccine—pneumococcal conjugate (two kinds, PCV20 [Prevnar 20] or PCV15 [Vaxneuvance]) and pneumococcal polysaccharide (PPSV [Pneumovax]).
+- There are two types of pneumococcal vaccine—pneumococcal conjugate (three kinds, PCV20 [Prevnar 20], PCV21 [Capvaxive] and PCV15 [Vaxneuvance]) and pneumococcal polysaccharide (PPSV [Pneumovax]).

-- People who receive PCV20 do not need any other type of pneumococcal vaccine.
-Some people at high risk of pneumococcal disease who receive PCV15 may also need PPSV later.
+- People who receive PCV20 or PCV21 do not need any other type of pneumococcal vaccine.
+People at high risk of pneumococcal disease who receive PCV15 may also need PPSV later.

 Pneumococcal Vaccine Schedule